hokkaidobest/Automation_Test_Side_Project/week_3/part-2/API_Request.md

 ## Assignment 4: Algorithm Practice
 Given a non-empty array of integers nums, every element appears twice except for one.
 Find that single one.

-You must implement a solution with a linear runtime complexity and use only constant extra space.

 ```python
 def single_number(nums):
     # your code here